DawdlingHalo/Discord-Stock-Bot/README.md

 ## botv3.py
 In this file , we shift from making use of client to using bot.command.
 This specifies the name and provides information on what it does.
 The bot will accept a command only if it has a '!' in its prefix.
 This version of bot is able to roll n number of die and display their respective result.

+## botv4.py
+This bot iteration creates a channel only if the person calling the command has the role of an admin.
+If a non-admin user call the function , it immediately informs the user that they don't have the permission.

+The command "show-stock" displays present day graph of the mentioned stock as an image.
+For this , we required kaleido to generate an image and plotly for making the graph with the data we got from yfinance.